jupyter-book/jupyter-book/docs/content/execute.md

 * Notebooks that **have any change to their code cells** will be re-executed, and the cache will be updated with the new outputs.

-To enable cacheing of notebook outputs, use the following configuration:
+To enable caching of notebook outputs, use the following configuration:

 ```yaml
 execute: